 Eclipse 2024

-Across North America, millions of people are gearing up to witness one of nature’s most profound events — and the last total solar eclipse visible from most of the United States until the year 2044.
+On Monday April 8, 2024, millions of people gathered across North America to witness one of nature’s most profound events – and the last total solar eclipse visible from most of the United States until the year 2044.

 Image